M1chalS/sheets-simplified/README.md

 #### Update data

-To update data in sheets you can use `update` method for first argument providing array of data you want to add to sheets and as a second argument providing configuration object containing at least `range` and if you haven't specified it in constructor also `sheet`.
+To update data in sheets you can use `update` method for first argument providing array of data you want to add to sheets, also if you want to use different sheet or range you can provide them in second parameter by creating configuration object specifying `sheet` and `range`.

 ```typescript
 const response = await sheetsConnection.update(